ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Selector:
-: A single item within a segment that takes the input value and produces a nodelist consisting of descendants of the input value.
+: A single item within a segment that takes the input value and produces a nodelist consisting of child nodes of the input value.

 ## History